markbogorad/Fintext_NLP/financial_sentiment_transfer_learning/README.md

-Here’s your updated `README.md` with the emojis removed and your custom table of contents included for clarity and alignment:

----

 # Financial Sentiment Classification with Transformer-Based Models

 This project investigates how general-purpose transformer models—specifically DistilBERT—can be adapted to perform sentiment classification on financial text.
 Through a series of controlled experiments, the study evaluates the impact of different fine-tuning strategies, model configurations, and architectural decisions on performance.
 Key components include class imbalance correction, custom classification heads, and comparisons with alternative models like FinBERT and BART.